How to Get Last Supper Tickets in Milan

 If you do want to visit the Last Supper, you’ll have to plan ahead, as tickets routinely sell out.
 Yes, there are some ways to get Last Supper tickets last minute (I’ll get onto these later), but it’s much easier to book Last Supper tickets as early as possible.

 To make matters even more complicated, there’s no set date when Last Supper tickets go on sale.
-You can expect them to go on sale roughly 2/3 months in advance, but you’ll have to consult the official site for the exact date.
+You can expect them to go on sale roughly every 3 months, for a three-month period each time.

 Tickets go on sale at 8 am CET on the day they’re released, and they are snapped up QUICKLY by travel agents.
 If you’re in a different time zone, set your alarm and follow the instructions below!